diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`23156`: sympy.Sum() bug when summing up reciprocal of gamma
 * :sympyissue:`23174`: Problem with gf_edf_zassenhaus()
 * :sympyissue:`21409`: Printing of polynomial over FF
+* :sympyissue:`22673`: Roots of a polynomial over a finite field computed regardless of specified polynomial domain